PMCC-BioinformaticsCore/janis/docs/tools/unix/index.rst

 unix
 ====

-Automatically generated index page for unix tools.
+Automatically generated index page for {module} tools

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: Contents:

    cat
    debuginputs
    echo
    javacompiler
+   merge
    tar
    untar

+*This page was auto-generated on 30/01/2019.
+Please do not directly alter the contents of this page.*